 Much of the star field in the chart is easily contained within a binocular field of view (which typically ranges from 5° to 9°).
-Stars are shown down to magnitude +8.5.
-Right Ascension and Declination co-ordinates are marked around the border, for cross-referencing in a star atlas.
+Stars are shown down to an apparent magnitude of +8.5.
+Astronomical co-ordinates of Right Ascension and Declination are marked around the border, for cross-referencing in a star atlas.
 A Southern hemisphere view can be found here.
 Printer-friendly (greyscale) versions of the chart are available for Northern and Southern hemisphere views.
 Click here to see a 'clean' star map of the area (without planet paths); a printable version can be found here.
 The apparent magnitudes of selected stars in the region (down to magnitude +8.5) are shown in brackets in this chart.

 The Jupiter-Neptune Triple Conjunction,

 by Martin J. Powell

 As Jupiter and Neptune passed each other in the sky during 2009, they underwent a series of three conjunctions (i.e. they attained the same celestial longitudes) over a seven-month period; this is referred to as a triple conjunction, and they are relatively rare events (the previous one between Jupiter and Neptune took place in 1971).